mwvgroup/pwv_kpno/rst_source/atmospheric_modeling.rst

 =========================

-Note that to model the atmospheric transmission function for a given datetime, SuomiNet data for that datetime must be available on the local machine (See `Accessing PWV Data <access_data.html>`_ for more details).
+Note that to model the atmospheric transmission function for a given datetime, SuomiNet data for that datetime must be available on the local machine.
+See `Accessing PWV Data <access_data.html>`_ for more details.

 To find the atmospheric transmission, use the ``trans_for_date`` method.